Attorney and Director of Legal Services

 Charity and Family

-His personal interests have led him to participate in a number of charitable and civic organizations including the Child Advocates, the Houston Food Bank, the Star of Hope, DePelchin’s Children’s Center, and the Texas Civil Rights Project.
+His personal interests have led him to participate in several charitable and civic organizations, including the Child Advocates, the Houston Food Bank, the Star of Hope, DePelchin’s Children’s Center, and the Texas Civil Rights Project.
 Away from the office, Rod enjoys spending time with his son and family.